xxyzz/SICP/2_Building_Abstractions_with_Data/2.3_Symbolic_Data/README.md

 a.
 Write a short paragraph explaining as clearly as you can how `partial-tree` works.
 Draw the tree produced by `list->tree` for the list `(1 3 5 7 9 11)`.

 b.
 What is the order of growth in the number of steps required by `list->tree` to convert a list of *n* elements?

+## Exercise 2.65:

+Use the results of Exercise 2.63 and Exercise 2.64 to give Θ(n) implementations of `union-set` and `intersection-set` for sets implemented as (balanced) binary trees.